netplexflix/Upcoming-Movies-TV-Shows-for-Kometa/README.md

 > - For UMTK; map port 2120 to be able to access the webUI.
 > - Rename your TSSK config to `tssk_config.yml` and move it to your UMTK's config folder.
 > - Enable TSSK in UMTK's webUI, or by manually enabling the variable in `config.yml`.
+> - Note that TSSK ymls will be output in the same directory as your UMTK ymls.
+So if they were generated elsewhere before, you'll have to adjust the paths in your Kometa config.
 > - You can remove your TSSK container as both scripts will now run in this unified UMTK container
 > #### You only use TSSK:
 > - Follow the UMTK install instructions
 > - Rename your TSSK config to `tssk_config.yml` and move it to your UMTK's config folder.
-> - Disable UMTK in the webUI, or manually disable the variable in `config.yml`
+> - Enable TSSK in UMTK's webUI, or by manually enabling the variable in `config.yml`.
+> - UMTK is disabled by default
+> - Make sure your Kometa config points to the correct yml output directory
+> - You can remove your TSSK container as TSSK will now run under the UMTK container

 ## Examples: